173730227-myseneca/clo835-assignment2/README.md

 kubectl get rs -n app
 ```

-From the output we get from the commands, we see that the pods in the original ReplicaSet have been replaced with pods created for the new deployment, showing us that the ReplicaSet created in Step 3 is not a part of the new deployment created.
+From the output we get from the commands, we see that the pods in the original ReplicaSet are intact even after the new deployment, showing us that the ReplicaSet created in Step 3 is a part of the new deployment created.

 ## 5. Creating services